 It’s important for me to make this one of my first posts because horses have helped shape more than half of my life.
 In the words of M, “You know where we were at in our lives based on which barn we were (are) riding at.”

 I didn’t know where that first ride was going to lead me.

 I didn’t know just a week or two before that I had met one of my best friends.
 In all reality, I don’t remember a whole lot about this day.
 Had I known, maybe I wouldn’t have nearly fallen out of my chair in eagerness when the girl sitting next to me the first day of class asked if I’d like to go with her to her riding lesson.

 Maybe I wouldn’t have, but if I’m being honest, I was already in deep by that point, and if it wasn’t then, I’m fairly certain it would have happened eventually.

 Previous to this rendezvous, I had begun third grade and was now in the big elementary school.
-It was late August (none of this last week of July shit back in my day) during the first week of classes, and though it was debatable as to whether I was carrying a backpack or it was carrying me, I determinedly made my way to Miss B’s classroom and dropped myself front and center, ready for learning.
+It was late August (none of this last week of July shit) during the first week of classes, and though it was debatable as to whether I was carrying a backpack or it was carrying me, I determinedly made my way to Miss B’s classroom and dropped myself front and center, ready for learning.

 It’s a good thing I was ready for some learning, because I needed to make up for my